Community Ventures Program

-- Lincoln Park Interim Supportive Housing – CVP approved a $100,000 loan to Lincoln Park Community Services (LPCS) to develop 48 units of Interim Supportive Housing (ISH) in Chicago’s Old Town community.
-The project is part of a 68-unit development that will include an additional 20 units of permanent supportive housing on the same campus.
+Lincoln Park Interim Supportive Housing: CVP provided a $100,000 loan to Lincoln Park Community Services (LPCS) to develop 48 units of Interim Supportive Housing (ISH) in Chicago’s Old Town community.
+The project is part of a 68-unit development that will include an additional 20 units of permanent supportive housing and on-site supportive services on the same campus.
 LPCS is one of the most successful programs in the City, noted for returning homeless persons to stability and employment.

 Ogden Apartments: CVP provided a $100,000 loan to Interfaith Housing Development Corporation (IHDC) to cover predevelopment costs for Ogden Park Apartments in West Englewood.
 IHDC, in partnership with Trilogy Inc., a nonprofit behavioral health care organization serving persons with special needs, will serve two populations in need of permanent supportive housing.
 Nineteen of the units will be targeted to homeless individuals with a chronic disability.
 The remaining 6 units will be targeted to people from the State Referral Network (SRN).
 The SRN connects persons with disabilities and those experiencing homelessness or at risk of homelessness to affordable supportive housing options around the state.

 Roosevelt Road Veterans Project: CVP provided a $100,000 loan to A Safe Haven to cover a portion of the predevelopment costs for this 90-unit facility for veterans experiencing homelessness and veterans with disabilities.
 All units will have project-based subsidy attached which will make all of them affordable to very-low income tenants and will limit rents to 30% of an individual’s monthly income.
 The project will follow the permanent supportive housing model and provide on-site supportive services.

 To learn about recent and current projects, read the 2018 CVP Annual Report.